 The next two modules will explore concepts that will help us develop POV based on Technical and Fundamental Analysis.

-After reading through these two modules you will get a sense of developing a point of view on markets.
-In the later modules, we will discuss the different trading instruments that you can choose to compliment your point of view.
+After reading through these two modules, you will get a sense of developing a point of view on markets.
+In the later modules, we will discuss the different trading instruments you can choose to compliment your perspective.
 As we progress along, we will ramp up the flow to help you start calibrating your trades with effective risk management techniques.